Corona positivity ratio crosses 9pc

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The positivity ratio of coronavirus cases during the past 24 hours in the country stood at 9.06 percent, which is the highest ever since the onset of the pandemic’s fourth wave.
+ISLAMABAD: The positivity ratio of coronavirus cases during past 24 hours in the country stood at 9.06 percent which is the highest ever since the onset of the pandemic’s fourth wave.

 Reports said it was decided that the Urs celebrations would still be held at a very limited level and no commoners would be allowed to participate.